Uzbekistan reveals number of vaccinated people

 By Klavdiya Romakayeva - Trend:

-The number of people vaccinated against coronavirus in Uzbekistan has exceeded one million, Trend reports with reference to the Ministry of Health of Uzbekistan.
+Some 50,581 people were vaccinated against COVID-19 in Uzbekistan as of May 10, Trend reports with reference to the press service of the Ministry of Health of Uzbekistan.

-According to the ministry, 45,616 people received the COVID-19 vaccine on May 5.
-In particular, 34,089 people received the first dose, and 11,527 people received the second dose.
-A total of 32,533 people across the country received the second dose of the vaccine.
+According to the ministry, 1,057,094 people were vaccinated at the first stage of vaccination, while 116,884 people were vaccinated at the first stage.
+Thus, the total number of people vaccinated against coronavirus in Uzbekistan amounted to 1,173,978.

-It is noted that the regions with the largest number of vaccinated people in Uzbekistan fall on Fergana region – 128,800 people, Andijan region – 118,000 people, and Namangan region – 108,500 people.
+It is reported that the highest rate of vaccination per day was recorded in the Fergana region – 8,773 people.
+It is followed by the Andijan region – 7,651 people and the Namangan region – 7,571 people.

 The coronavirus vaccination campaign in Uzbekistan began on April 1.
 At the first stage, people over 65 years old, people with chronic diseases, employees of medical and educational institutions (schools, kindergartens), as well as representatives of law enforcement agencies were vaccinated.